A STRUCTURED MARKET-BASED SELLING STRATEGY FOR INVESTING WELL WITH MINIMAL EFFORT

 Important Note: When adding up what you have across your investment accounts, I recommend making the following adjustment for pre-tax type investment accounts (e.g., 401Ks and IRAs without the word “Roth” attached): reduce the total amount by 24% for a conservative overall estimate.
 We have to pay taxes when withdrawing from these kinds of accounts so this will help to account for that.
 Feel free to use a different percentage reduction depending on what tax bracket you believe you will fall into when withdrawing money from these accounts.

-VERY HIGH-RISK INVESTOR (your investment goal is 8+ times what you presently have in total across your investment accounts – after making adjustments in accordance with the note above).
-For example, if your investment goal is $2M and you presently have $250k or less in total across your investment accounts then you would be a very high-risk investor.
+HIGH-RISK INVESTOR (your investment goal is 4+ times what you presently have in total across your investment accounts – after making adjustments in accordance with the note above).
+For example, if your investment goal is $2M and you presently have $500k or less in total across your investment accounts then you would be a high-risk investor.

 If the overall stock market risk you assigned in step 3 is anything other than RED, then do nothing.